 Tanita Smart Scales

 If dead accuracy is what you need and/or want, then Tanita scales are second-to-none for home-based scales.
-Some of their advanced scales come with hand contacts for full-body measurements and better accuracy overall.
+Some of their advanced scales even come with hand contacts for better full-body measurements and better accuracy overall.

 Yunmai Premium Smart Scale

 If you made it this far, then you’re in for a treat.
 The Yunmai Premium Smart Scale is the perfect mix of accuracy, compatibility, and affordability.
 It connects via Bluetooth and it transfers your data whenever your phone is in range.
-Yunmai’s partner app has everything you need to track and manage your stats, even if you don’t happen to have a wearable and/or health app setup.
+Yunmai’s partner app has everything you need to track and manage your stats, even if you don’t happen to have a wearable and/or health app already setup.

 Compatability is one of the best features of this smart scale.
 It’s able to sync with some of the most popular health apps around like: